Circaevum/json2shape/README.md

-       JObject     - represents a JSON object (contains a collection of JProperties) JProperty   - represents a JSON property (a name/JToken pair inside a JObject) JValue          - represents a primitive JSON value (string, number, boolean, null)
+       JObject     - represents a JSON object (contains a collection of JProperties) JProperty   - represents a JSON property (a name/JToken pair inside a JObject) JValue          - represents a primitive JSON value (string, number, boolean, null) String    - general collection of characters.
+Could be word, paragraph, code Number    - could be integer or float I believe Boolean   - true or false
+         Null      - empty
 ```

 The goal of this project is to build the functionality to ingest any properly formatted JSON file, and visualize the data contained in the form of a 3D shape whose structure is entirely reflective of data contained within.